AE0ZW/adsb/README.md

 ## Processing Pipeline

 Mosquitto MQ is used instead of Node-Red links to pass information between flows.
 This allows other applications to tap into the pipeline at any point and provide further processing.
+Mosquitto is exposed on port `1883`.

 The MQTT topics are:
 * adsb/raw